 The panel included Dr. Steven Holt, CEO of First Care Solutions, Simon Spurr, CEO of HealthCloud, Dr. Kofi Okyere-Dede, co-founder of Novitech Digital, Dr. Jaco Grobler, CEO of Labstix; and Ronel Reyneke, product owner of Allegra Healthcare Management Solutions.

 Telemedicine and Longevity

 Now, while the move to telemedicine is more pronounced in the United States and Europe, the past few months have seen various medical aid companies, cellphone companies, and pharmacies launch telemedicine offerings in South Africa.
-The video interview with these panelists contains the full dialogue of this interview and you can watch it here.
+One is able to access all sorts of medication from Mednow pharmacy.